Nearly 700 'Nasty Women' Artists Have Teamed Up To Protest Trump

 In part, Jackson’s idea was inspired by her experience protesting outside of Trump Tower after election weekend and the overwhelming catharsis of being enveloped in a throng of united people.
 Through her art show, more of a visual protest than a traditional exhibition, she hoped to further communicate to nasty women everywhere that they are not alone.

-To do so, Jackson invited women artists from all over the world to submit their work.
+To do so, Jackson and her team, comprised of Jessamyn Fiore, Angel Bellaran, Barbara Smith, Haley Shaw, Young Sun Han, Clive Murphy, Carolina Wheat, Liz Nielsen, and Aimee Odum, invited women artists from all over the world to submit their work.
 The only requirement was that their piece measures under 12 inches in every direction (a simple limitation meant to help manage the large quantity of artworks coming in).
-No artist who offered work was denied inclusion, and as a result, Jackson acquired approximately 1,000 pieces by the time submissions closed.
+No artist who offered work was denied inclusion, and as a result, the crew acquired approximately 1,000 pieces by the time submissions closed.

 How will Donald Trump’s first 100 days impact YOU?
 Subscribe, choose the community that you most identify with or want to learn more about and we’ll send you the news that matters most once a week throughout Trump’s first 100 days in office.
 Learn more